KhalidHALBA/avchallenge/README.md

 - Building the federation :

-* On ADS_deployment folder run this command : mvn clean package
+* On ADSNA_deployment folder run this command : mvn clean package
-* On ADS_generated folder  run this command : bash build-all.sh
+* On ADSNA_generated folder  run this command : bash build-all.sh

 -  Running the Federation :